 Answers from the San Fernando Valley's Leading Urologist

-Dr. Michael Hyman is a board-certified urologist with over fifteen years of experience diagnosing and treating patients with overactive bladder.
+Dr. Michael Hyman is a board-certified urologist with over twenty years of experience diagnosing and treating patients with overactive bladder.
 Dr. Hyman has provided this list of frequently asked questions to help patients better understand OAB and InterStim.
 If you have more questions or would like to learn more about how InterStim treats OAB, contact Dr. Hyman's urology office at (818) 906-1300 to request an appointment in Encino, CA today.

 Frequently Asked Questions